- Medical Program

 The qualifying condition usually has to match between states, so if your qualifying condition is accepted in one state and not your visiting state, your recommendation is not necessarily valid.
 You are also accountable to the visiting state’s medical marijuana laws, not the state that issued your card.

 The following states accept out-of-state applications, allowing visiting patients to apply to use medical cannabis for the duration of their stay:

 Maryland’s medical cannabis law does state that any qualifying patient, caregiver, etc. “may not be” “denied any right or privilege” because of medical marijuana, so long as they are otherwise complying with the law.
-However, employers may still test for cannabis and take action against an employee who tests positive for cannabis, even if they are medical marijuana patients.
+However, employers may still test for cannabis and take action against an employee who tests positive for cannabis, even if they are a medical marijuana patient.

 State law covers all medical marijuana products tested for heavy metals, hair, insects, molds, and microbiological impurities.

 In all states with a medical marijuana program, the only way to purchase medicinal cannabis products is via a legally-licensed dispensary or pharmacy or another legally designated space to buy cannabis.
 Only those with a legal license to sell cannabis can do so.

 All states with a medical marijuana program have some restrictions on where a person can legally use cannabis.
 Near schools, nurseries, parks, or other places where children are expected to be, using cannabis is illegal.
 Use of cannabis on or in federal land or buildings, hospitals, or any additional such healthcare space is also illegal.
 Private members’ clubs and landowners may also prohibit cannabis use on their property or restrict it at their discretion.

 The safest place to use medical cannabis is in the safety of your own home.
 It is wise to use common sense, keep consumption out of public view, and utilize discreet methods wherever possible.